saaslabsco/justcall-dialer-sdk/README.md

   - `call-ringing`: Triggered when an incoming/outgoing call starts ringing.
   - `call-answered`: Triggered when an incoming/outgoing call is answered.
   - `call-ended`: Triggered when a incoming/outgoing call ends.
+  - `sms-received`: Triggered when an SMS is received.

 - `callback`: A callback function that will be executed when the specified event occurs.
 The function receives event data as a parameter.